yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 For hash-sharded tables, you can use the `SPLIT INTO` clause to specify the number of tablets to be created for the table.
 The hash range is then evenly split across those tablets.

-Pre-splitting tablets, using `SPLIT INTO`, distributes write and read workloads on a production cluster.
+Presplitting tablets, using `SPLIT INTO`, distributes write and read workloads on a production cluster.
 For example, if you have 3 servers, splitting the table into 30 tablets can provide write throughput on the table.
 For an example, see [Create a table specifying the number of tablets](#create-a-table-specifying-the-number-of-tablets).

 {{< note title="Note" >}}

-By default, YugabyteDB pre-splits a table in `ysql_num_shards_per_tserver * num_of_tserver` shards.
+By default, YugabyteDB presplits a table in `ysql_num_shards_per_tserver * num_of_tserver` shards.
 The `SPLIT INTO` clause can be used to override that setting on a per-table basis.

 {{< /note >}}